 The Need for Cultural Change

 This is often overlooked in digital transformation.
-This in fact is one of the top reasons why implementing digital transformation can be really hard.
+This, in fact, is one of the top reasons why implementing it can be really hard.
 It calls for bold changes right from the start and the need to change the way most processes are traditionally run.
 It also leads to processes being more data-driven rather than intuition—most employees may be used to.
-It is then not unusual to find an organization undergoing Digital Transformation to have new roles, departments, products and services.
+It is then not unusual to find an organization undergoing the process to have new roles, departments, products, and services.